Auckland man charged with threatening to kill broadcaster Mike Hosking

 The accused appeared briefly in the Manukau District Court today.

 He was remanded without plea to September 21 by Community Magistrate Jan Holmes.
+He declined to comment when approached outside court.

 Hosking, who won best talk presenter for his breakfast show at this year's NZ Radio Awards, is also well-known for his time hosting Seven Sharp.